-More Support for Men's Health
+Finding Support for Men's Health

-For those of us who are reproductive endocrinologists (REI) and work at a fertility practice, we understand that going through fertility treatment can be a frustrating and a complicated time.
-It’s not just about the ladies.
+For those of us who are reproductive endocrinologists and work at a fertility practice, we understand that going through fertility treatment can be a frustrating and a complicated time.

 5 Ways to Take Care of Yourself

-Movember is a great time to do whatever we can to support men and their physical and mental health.
-What starts out as itchy stubble can grow into an expansive, important conversation that will change lives.
+Through vulnerability, honesty, and connection, we can all help further Movember's cause together.
+Because what starts out as itchy stubble can grow into an expansive, important conversation that will change lives.